ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

   - piControl:
     - maps showing the raw temperature and salinity data at the surface at the final time step of the PI control run.
   - piTrend:
-    - histograms showing the distributiuon of the de-drifting linear regression (slope & intersect)
+    - histograms showing the distribution of the de-drifting linear regression (slope & intersect)
   - slope:
     - maps showing the slope over the surface for the  entire PI control
   - intersect: